0x3337/choco-test-project/README.md

 ## Configure

-To confugure your environment, you need copy `.env.example` and rename it to `.env`:
+To configure your environment, you need copy `.env.example` and rename it to `.env`:

 ```
 cp .env.example .env